Mordheim: City of the Damned: Gameplay

 Mordheim: City of the Damned is based on the Mordheim tabletop game, which is a skirmish-oriented derivative of the larger Warhammer Fantasy wargames.
-Accordingly, the video game puts the player in control of a small warband that fights rival teams over resources around the titular city of Mordheim.
-At the start of the game, the player chooses a faction (Sisters of Sigmar, Mercenaries from the Empire, Skaven, or the Cult of the Possessed in the base game) and over the course of the game, is given to opportunity to improve their warband's strength by recruiting, leveling, improving and customizing a roster of combatants as well as their equipment.
+Accordingly, the video game gives the player in control of a small warband that battles against rival teams over resources such as wyrdstones around the twisting alleyways of Mordheim.
+At the start of the game, the player chooses a faction (Sisters of Sigmar, Mercenaries from the Empire, Skaven, or the Cult of the Possessed in the base game) and over the course of the game, is given to opportunity to improve their warband's strength by recruiting, leveling, improving and customizing a roster of warriors as well as their equipment.
 Losing battles can lead to permanent injuries or even death of the members of the player's warband, so the emphasis is on careful engagements and survival.
-In addition to a single-player campaign, players can pit their warbands against other players online.
+In addition to a single-player campaign, players can take their warbands and challenge other players online.